rekomerio/self-balancing-robot/README.md

 - 1x RGB LED
 - 2x 220 ohm resistor for the LED
 - 2x Buttons for PID adjustment / mode changing / whatever

+### Pins

+- D2 to left motor pulse
+- D3 to left motor direction
+- D4 to right motor pulse
+- D5 to right motor direction
+- D8 to RGB LED green pin
+- D9 to RGB LED red pin
+- D11 to button 1
+- D12 to button 2

 ### Click image for video